rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 {{< image src="/images/RsyncOSX/master/start/start.png" alt="" position="center" style="border-radius: 8px;" >}}

 The error in bottom of the view is only RsyncOSX complaining about not finding the default file for stored tasks.
-The error will disappear as soon as a task is added.
+The error disappears as soon as the first task is added.

 ## Add and execute your first task